 The General Laws do not prohibit a school's principal and/or superintendent from re-admitting a student who has been expelled.
 They may base their decision on factors such as the type of offenses for which he/she was expelled, the age of the student, the length of the period, and what the student has done while expelled.

 See: Addendum - Massachusetts General Law - Expulsion

+Extra Help

-Extra Help Teachers will be available to work with students before the start of school from 7:35 - 7:50 am and at the close of school from 2:20 - 2:45 pm.
+Teachers will be available to work with students at the close of school from 2:20 - 2:50 pm.

 For additional help, students must make arrangements with their individual teachers.